Skip to content

 7. Member of multiple industry schemes or other external initiatives to reduce negative environmental or social outcomes associated with timber and pulp production?

-[Externally verified] UNGC, FSC, Cerflor/PEFC, CEBDS, IPEF.
+[Externally verified] UNGC, FSC, Cerflor/PEFC, CEBDS and IPEF.

 • Y